partheey/pull_requests_analyser/readme.md

 ## Solution

-At first, all the open pull requests details are obtained via a public rest api request to github.
+At first, all the open pull requests details are fetched via a public rest api request to github.
 Then each pull request is instantiated as PullRequest instance.
-This PullRequest instance retrieves the commits for this pull request.
-With the retrieved commit sha, the commit instance will generated for all retrieved commits.
-Then each commit will retrieve html page in which added_lines & removed_lines are obtained.
+This PullRequest instance retrieves all of its commits.
+With the retrieved commit info, the commit instance will generated for all retrieved commits.
+Then each commit will indentify the lines changed (ie, added_lines & removed_lines) from retrieved html for commit diff page.

 Based on these attributes{added_lines & removed_lines} the Changes Info is intiantiaed.
-Once all this is complete, the pull requet setups changes_history by checkins each commits.
+Once all this is complete, the pull request generates changes_history by checking the change_info in every commit.
 Using the changes_history, the repeated files_line-number across commits is identified.

 Finally, The reults are printed to an new file - './result.txt'